 Related studies may also be grouped to constitute a series.

-1.5.
-Where was the dataset produced?¶
+1.3.
+Where was the dataset collected and where was it produced?¶

-The Dataset property spatialCoverage includes a description of the geography covered by the dataset and/or measured by the dataset’s dimensions or variables.
+The DATS Dataset property spatialCoverage includes a description of the geography covered by the dataset and/or measured by the dataset’s dimensions or variables.

-Spatial coverage is instantiated within a Place entity, which maps to the entity bearing the same name in schema.org (http://schema.org/Place), to “geoLocation” in the DataCite schema (http://schema.datacite.org/meta/kernel-4.0/) and to “Feature” in GeoJSON (https://tools.ietf.org/html/rfc7946).
+spatialCoverage is instantiated within a Place entity, which maps to the entity bearing the same name in schema.org (http://schema.org/Place), to “geoLocation” in the DataCite schema (http://schema.datacite.org/meta/kernel-4.0/) and to “Feature” in GeoJSON (https://tools.ietf.org/html/rfc7946).

 1.6.
 Where and How can the dataset be accessed?¶